Sharing your passions: how hobbies and interests can make your application form shine

 We make no secret of the fact that two years studying at a UWC school towards the IB Diploma is a challenging experience.

 One of the ways in which we do this is to ask how you spend your time now, especially considering your current hobbies and interests.
-This gives us an insight into your ability to manage multiple interests and goals in parallel.
+Our Global Selection Programme application form, for example, asks you to tell us about your involvement in cultural activities, sport, youth associations, community projects, and more.
+Tell us not only what you do, but also why you do it and what those experiences mean to you.

 So, on your application form, as you tell us about your hobbies and interests, think about how those hobbies and interests demonstrate your:

-- Ability to autonomously identify an interest, embracing curiosity
+- Ability to independently identify an interest, embracing curiosity

 - Ability to work in, work with, and to lead a team of different types of people and personalities

-- Will and drive to push yourself further than you thought possible
+- Drive to push yourself further than you thought possible

 - Commitment to your wellbeing and physical health